backups-obsidian/backup-obsidian-2/100 study-notes/114 AWS SOA/EBS SOA.md

 > [!question]- An Amazon EBS volume has a status of error.
 What can a SysOps Administrator do to bring the volume back online?
 > *Create a new volume from a recent snapshot*.

+> [!question]- A large online business uses multiple Amazon EBS volumes for their storage requirements.
+According to the company guidelines, the *EBS snapshots have to be taken every few minutes to retain the business-critical data in case of failure*.
+As a SysOps Administrator, can you suggest an effective way of addressing this requirement?
+> Use *Amazon CloudWatch events* to schedule automated EBS Snapshots.
+> ---
+> There is no such thing as automated EBS snapshots in the EC2 console.

+> [!question]- After configuring Amazon EC2 Auto Scaling, a systems administrator had tried to launch the Auto Scaling Group.
+But, the following launch failure message was displayed - `Client.InternalError: Client error on launch`.
+What is the cause of this error and how can it be fixed?
+> - This error can be caused when an Auto Scaling group attempts to launch an instance that has an **encrypted EBS volume**, but the service-linked role does not have access to the customer-managed CMK used to encrypt it.